-- Download traces of the past games held in the lab, provided that the administrator has chosen to publish past game traces.
+- 4. Download traces of the past games held in the lab, provided that the administrator has chosen to publish past game traces.
 These traces can help members improve their strategies. - 5.
 Submit their strategies for playing a simplified version of semantic games of the CPSL's claim. - 6.
 View the rankings of the most recently submitted strategy of each lab member.
-Besides the rank of each participant, two other pieces of information that can also useful in assessing the quality of strategies.
+Besides the rank of each participant, two other pieces of information that can also be useful in assessing the quality of strategies.
 These two pieces are the time most recent update to the participant's strategy, and the number of faults incurred in the most recent competition.
 A non zero number of faults means that the strategy is not perfect yet.
 Also, the further back in time the most recent update to the participant's strategy the more thoroughly tested the strategy is.
 Another useful piece of information is the side chosen by each participant.
 For CPSLs for claims about search and optimization problems, the correct side is often trivially known.
 Having this piece of information gives an additional assertion about the proceedings of the competition.
-In CPSLs for claims about singleton decision problems, the side chosen by the top performing participants may indicate the solution of the underlying singleton decision problem.
+In CPSLs for claims specifying a single decision problem instances, the side chosen by the top performing participants may indicate the solution of the underlying decision problem instance.

-Computational Problem Solving Lab - Highest Safe Rung

-Highest Safe Rung Admin Page

-stress testing plan can examine using (q) tests and (k) copies of the product under test.
+Computational Problem Solving Lab - Highest Safe Rung Highest Safe Rung Admin Page Description: (1) The Highest Safe Rung (HSR) problem is to find the largest number of stress levels that a stress testing plan can examine using (q) tests and (k) copies of the product under test.
+Claim: 2 "HSR() := forall Integer q : forall Integer k : Game Traces: Publish O Hide 3 Standings 4 Save

-Claim: (2)

-"HSR() := forall Integer q : forall Integer k :

-Game Traces: Publish O Hide

-Standings 4 Save